snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/index.md

 ### GDPR context

-The GDPR context attaches a context with the GDPR basis for processing and the details of a related document (eg. a consent document) to all events which are fired after it is set.
+The GDPR context attaches a context entity with the GDPR basis for processing and the details of a related document (eg. a consent document) to all events which are fired after it is set.

 It takes the following arguments: